-iv.
-Category-B Competence Training for Hydrography

-U.S. Navy offers a six-month, IBSC approved Category B International Hydrographic Management and Engineering Program (IHMEP), commencing annually in February, via COMNAVMETOCCOM and the Information Warfare Training Group in Gulfport, Mississippi.
+- iii.
+Category-B Competence Training for Hydrography U.S. Navy offers a six-month, IBSC approved Category B International Hydrographic Management and Engineering Program (IHMEP), commencing annually in February, via COMNAVMETOCCOM and the Information Warfare Training Group in Gulfport, Mississippi.
 This training is available to both uniformed and civilian government personnel.
-COMNAVMETOCCOM also offers mobile hydrographic training via NAVOCEANO.
-U.S. Navy's Category A and B programs and mobile training all qualify for Security Cooperation assistance.

-v.
-Maritime Safety Information (MSI) Training - The US (NGA) directly supports the IHO Maritime Safety Information (MSI) training course as well as provides support to nations through on site and remote guidance and advice as they grow their hydrographic capacity.
+U.S. Navy's Category A and B programs and mobile training all qualify for Security Cooperation assistance. - iv.
+Maritime Safety Information (MSI) Training The US (NGA) directly supports the IHO Maritime Safety Information (MSI) training course as well as provides support to nations through on site and remote guidance and advice as they grow their hydrographic capacity.
 NGA is currently finalizing a virtual MSI training course which will be available to the IHO and our international partners in the months to come.
 The MSI course is an important first step for building that phase 1 Capacity Building capability within a country.